rrhg/rrhg.github.io/django/acl.md

 ## Implementing ACL (access control lists) for permissions in Django
 ### as done by misago

+1. The basic idea
+   1. We define permissions
+   1. Middleware get permissions for each request
+   1. Views check for permissions
+   1. Response only includes the content allowed for this user

+Now let's start breaking it down in more detailed steps
+1. Defining Permissions
+   1. Each Django app have it's own ACL (access control lists of permissions)
+   1. Permissions can be for :
+      1. Models
+      1. Templates
+      1. Views
+1. Middleware add permissions to the request object
+   1. Get the user for this request
+   1. Get permissions for this user
+   1. Add those permissions to the request object
+   1.
+   1.
+1. Views check for permissions
+   1. Permissions can be checked for :
+      1. View
+      1. Models
+      1. Other objects
+   1.
+1. Response only includes the content allowed for this user
+   1. request can be redirected
+   1. Queries are filtered
+   1. Template tags
+   1.
+   1.

 1. Each app has it's own permissions in permissions.py 1.
 1. acl/useracl.py in get_user_acl